(802) 457-4222 mmcelroy@vermontel.net

 INTEGRATED MULTI-BOTTOM-LINE SCORECARDS

-For 4 years ending in late 2022, CSO Executive Director, Mark McElroy, served as an expert advisor to the United Nations on the Sustainable Development Performance Indicators (SDPI) project.
+For 4 years ending in late 2022, CSO Executive Director, Mark McElroy, served as a special advisor to the United Nations on the Sustainable Development Performance Indicators (SDPI) project.
 CSO subsequently created an integrated, multi-bottom-line reporting tool for 16 context-based indicators featured in SDPI.
 The SDPI Scorecard is now a free and open-source tool downloadable from this website here: The SDPI Scorecard

 _____________________________